“Help us not to waste our time on useless viewing, which turns into useless living.”

 Now, I’m not saying to stop doing the dishes because they’re just going to get dirty again, I’m talking about the hours spent scrolling through social media, or the hours spent watching pointless and often immoral t.v. shows.
 There is a time when relaxation is necessary and important, but what this relaxation looks like should be very different then what the world’s view of relaxation is.
 We, as Christian homemakers, must remember that even God on the seventh day rested.

 We must be using our time for God’s glory and His purposes

 “If we really have too much to do, there are some items on the agenda which God did not put there.
 Let us submit the list to him and ask him to indicate which items we must delete.
 There is always time to do the will of God.
 If we are too busy to do that, we are too busy.”

 But using our time well is so much more than good time management.
 It is essential in our success as Christians.
-When we use our time well we have a much better chance at achieving the goals that God has set before us.
+When we use our time well we have a much better chance of achieving the goals that God has set before us.
 For example when we have an eternal perspective, when we think about what is happening now in light of eternity and in light of what God desires, it then changes how we think.
 Our perspective and goals will shape how you use your time.
 If you don’t have any specific goals or are interested in this subject I really recommend the book “Success God’s Way” by Charles Stanley.
 I am going through this book right now and it has really changed how I live my life.
 For me when I have a specific set of goals and priorities it helps to keep my focus on the things that are vitally important.

 So if you’re struggling with time management think about what your goals are for this life and how you can achieve them I recommend organizing your goals into six different types